AllediaWordPress/UpStream/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

+= [1.24.1] - 2018-05-06 =

+* Fixed the migration of existent legacy milestones making sure all projects are migrated;
+* Fixed the state of the Start Migration button in the settings page during a migration;
+* Fixed a PHP warning for old corrupted milestone data;
+* Fixed the list of available users in the Client Users page;
+* Fixed the total numbers in the project's summary;

 = [1.24.0] - 2018-04-29 =

 * Added option field to select the user roles that can be active inside projects.
 Those users can be assigned Milestones, Tasks and Bugs and own projects;